Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

 #### Graphics and Attachments

 Please use images and graphics for illustration purposes and to improve understandability.
-All graphics and attachments are saved within `misc` directory of the respective sub directory in `docs`.
+All graphics and attachments are saved within `misc` directory of the respective subdirectory in `docs`.

 !!! example "Syntax"